subham8757/TyrePlex-Project/README.md

 ---

-Feel free to adjust the animations and effects according to your design preferences!
+Feel free to adjust the details as needed and let me know if there are specific animations or effects you’d like to highlight further!